PlanktoScope/PlanktoScope/documentation/docs/setup/software/standard-install.md

 ### Download the PlanktoScope software SD card image

-For ease of setup, we provide an SD card image file with the PlanktoScope OS.
-You can download it from the latest software release on the [releases page](https://github.com/PlanktoScope/PlanktoScope/releases?q=prerelease%3Afalse+draft%3Afalse&expanded=true) for the PlanktoScope project on GitHub.

-Each released version of the PlanktoScope OS has downloadable SD card images under the "Assets" dropdown.
-Depending on whether your PlanktoScope is from FairScope and on whether it uses an Adafruit Stepper HAT or the PlanktoScope HAT, you should download the corresponding `.img.xz` file.
+For ease of setup, we distribute the PlanktoScope OS as SD card image files.
+You can download the latest release from the [releases page](https://github.com/PlanktoScope/PlanktoScope/releases?q=prerelease%3Afalse+draft%3Afalse&expanded=true) for the PlanktoScope project on GitHub.
+Each released version of the PlanktoScope OS has downloadable SD card images under the "Assets" dropdown, which has multiple SD card image files corresponding to different types of PlanktoScope hardware; for information about how to select the appropriate SD card image for your PlanktoScope hardware, refer to the ["Hardware configurations"](../#hardware-configurations) section of the software setup overview.

 ### Write the image to the SD card